-Mr.Rose delivers our programme every Wednesday in our safe but accessible forest area within our grounds.
-Work will support many aspects of the Early Years Curriculum (EYFS) and will have a strong emphasis on raising all children’s self-esteem and independence.
+Miss Sweeny delivers our programme to EYFS and Key Stage 1 classes in our safe but accessible forest area within our grounds.
+Work will support many aspects of the Early Years and KS1 Curriculum and will have a strong emphasis on raising all children’s self-esteem and independence.

 An integrated part of the Forest School experience is that children will experience the outdoors in all weathers (except high winds and thunder storms).
 Children should come to school dressed in their forest school clothes and will return home in their forest school clothes.
 They do not need to bring their school uniform with them.
 However, if they do not already have a spare change of clothes in school please provide this as they may get very muddy or wet!

 It is paramount that your child is dressed in suitable clothing.

 - All children need to wear sensible footwear, ideally wellies that are clearly labelled with your child’s name.